What is transaction data?

-For any bank, payment processor or other financial institution concerned about the end customer experience, transaction data is your goldmine.
-Each digital banking transaction that travels across an ATM, POS, Mobile Banking, Internet Banking, Branch, Core Banking or Messaging Middleware environment can provide powerful answers to questions such as:
+For any bank, retailer, payment service provider or other financial institution concerned about the customer experience, transaction data is your goldmine.
+Each payment transaction that travels across your self-service networks and payment processing environments can provide powerful answers to questions such as:

 In today’s complex networks, digital transactions continue to increase, leading to some Big Data challenges.
-One customer interaction is often made up of sub transactions – many moving parts between a start point such as the ATM or other self-service device, and the end point, such as a host authorization.
+One customer interaction is often made up of sub transactions – many moving parts between a start point such as the ATM or other self-service device, and the end point, such as the host authorization.
 These moving parts could include things such as transaction switches, firewalls, service applications or host security models.
 When INETCO talks about transactions, we talk about all the data collected on an end-to-end transaction path, correlated into one, complete transaction.

 Who uses transaction data?

-Operations and help desk support teams use real-time transaction monitoring and transaction data streaming products such as INETCO Insight to quickly research and fix performance issues leading to major service disruptions.
+IT operations and channel systems teams use real-time transaction monitoring and data acquisition platforms, such as INETCO Insight, to quickly isolate and resolve performance issues leading to major service disruptions.
 They benefit from one stop, end-to-end visibility into all the digital banking data they need to manage their transaction networks in a timely, cost-effective way.
 A variety of data access options makes it easy to feed this data to any application or team that needs it.

 Channel managers and business analysts use real-time customer transaction data to feed on-demand analytics products, such as INETCO Analytics.
 With omni-channel business intelligence, channel managers and business analysts gain a customer-centric view of how their self-service banking channels, payment processing and card service provider environments are being used.
-They can use transaction data to gain the visual insights needed to better serve existing customers, acquire new ones, and enhance profitability through improved self-service device placement and catered service offerings.
+They can use granular transaction message fields to gain the visual insights needed to better serve existing customers, acquire new ones and enhance profitability.